shapeblock/quickstart/README.md

 # Quickstart examples for Shapeblock

-Quickly stand up an HA-style installation of Rancher by SUSE products on your infrastructure provider of choice.
+Quickly setup Shapeblock on your favorite infrastructure provider.

 Intended for experimentation/evaluation ONLY.